jillesvangurp/jsonj/README.md

 - A thread safe `JsonParser` class is provided based on json-simple, and another `JsonParserNg` that is based on jackson.
 There’s little difference between them and they both use the same handler class for handling parse events, which is really the most critical thing in terms of performance.
 - You can serialize using `toString()` or `prettyPrint()` on any JsonElement, or you can use the `JsonSerializer` class directly.
 - JsonElement implements `Serializable` so you can serialize jsonj objects using Java’s builtin serialization, if you really want to use that (hint, you shouldn’t).
-- I have a utility class to convert to and from XML, and to create DOM trees from json object structures.
-This could come in handy if you’d want to use e.g. xpath.
+- A utility class allows you to convert json to and from XML, and to create DOM trees from json object structures.
+This can come in handy if you want to use e.g. xpath to query your json structures.

 ## JRuby integration

-If you use jruby, you can seemlessly integrate jsonj using this module [jsonj-integration](https://github.com/jillesvangurp/jsonj-integration).
+If you use jruby, you can seemlessly integrate jsonj using [jsonj-integration](https://github.com/jillesvangurp/jsonj-integration).
 This module uses monkey patching to add various methods to classes that allow you to convert between ruby style lists and hashes and JsonJ classes.
 Additionally, it adds [] and []= accessors to JsonArray, JsonSet, and JsonObject, which allows you to pretend it is all ruby.
 Finally, it adds `to_json` and `to_s` methods that do the right thing in Ruby as well.
 I use this module to mix Java and Ruby in one project and this comes in quite handy.

 ## Memory efficient

 JsonJ implements several things that ensure it uses much less memory than might otherwise be the case:

 - it uses my EfficientString library for object keys.
 This means instances are reused and stored as UTF8.
-- it uses a UTF8 byte arrays for storing String primitives.
+- it uses UTF8 byte arrays for storing String primitives.
 - it uses a custom Map implementation that uses two ArrayLists.
 This uses a lot less memory than e.g. a LinkedHashMap.
 The downside is that key lookup is slower for objects with large amounts of keys.
 For small amounts it is actually somewhat faster.
 Generally, Json objects only have a handful of keys thus this is mostly a fair tradeoff that saves a lot of memory.

 # Changelog